chenheqiang/github/readme.txt

 this is in master branch
-this is in branch1  branch
+this is in on the master  branch